-4.4.08 Dress Code on Free Dress Days
+4.4.07 Dress Code on Spirit Days or Free Dress Days

-• All general guidelines for dress apply on free dress days, even though school uniforms are not mandatory.
-Garments must be free of holes, rips, tears, inappropriate wording, logos, messages or advertising.
-No dresses or skirts can be short or skintight.
-All dresses must have sleeves and skirts/dresses must be knee-length or longer.
-Students may not wear low cut, midriff-baring, or backless blouses.
-Students may wear jeans, but they must be free of rips, tears, and holes.
+Free dress days may be given to students throughout the school year at the Dean's discretion.
+All general guidelines for dress apply for free dress days, even though school uniforms are not mandatory.
+Garments must be free of holes, tears, inappropriate wording, logos, messages, or advertising.
+No short, skin-tight, or dresses or skirts may be worn.
+All dresses and blouses must have sleeves.
+Students may not wear low-cut, midriff-baring, or backless blouses.
+Students may wear blue jeans, but they must be free of rips, tears, and holes.
 Clothing items must not depict images of violence.
 Parents will be called to bring a change of clothes or pick up a child if he or she violates the dress code.